ppoolad/MonteCarlo_ToF/README.md

 - tdqm
 ### Run

 Various simulator constants can be changed by modifying `Utility/constants.py`.
-Outside of these constants, the simulator [commands](#commands) can be passed to the simulator in two different ways.
-Arguments can be passed in via the command line, or through a `.yaml` configuration file.
-To select one of these two options, the simulator needs to be called with either `config` or `cmdline`.
+Outside of these constants, the simulator [commands](#commands) can be passed to the simulator through a `.yaml` configuration file.
 #### Config File Config

  `python montesim.py config -f <filename>`

  Would call the simulator and specify that a config file should be used.
 When a config file is used, the `-f` or `--filename` parameter should be passed to the simulator, rather than the commands specified in the [Commands](#commands) section.
 In this case, the argument following `-f` should be a path to the `.yaml` config file containing all the same arguments as in [Commands](#commands).

-#### Command Line Config

-`python3.7 montesim.py cmdline --NIter 1000 --mt 2 --sv 2`

-Would call the simulator, specify that command line configuration commands should be used, and parse the relevant config options.
-If an argument is *not* specified, then the simulator will assume some default parameters.
-Be aware of these defaults when running your simulation.